Canagliflozin (By mouth)

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, high cholesterol, or a history of pancreas problems or genital yeast or urinary tract infections.
+- Tell your doctor if you breastfeeding, or if you have kidney disease, liver disease, blood vessel disease, high cholesterol, nerve problems, or a history of pancreas problems, genital yeast or urinary tract infections, leg surgery, or foot ulcers.
 Tell your doctor if you are on a low-salt diet or if you drink alcohol.

 - This medicine may cause the following problems: